City of Newton, MA

 Since the first Plan was written in 2019, the City has made significant progress:

-- Adoption of the electrification ordinance and specialized code
+- Adoption of the Fossil Fuel-Free ordinance and specialized code

-- 19 municipal solar projects, with five more in the final stages of construction.
-In total, these projects will general the equivalent of 35% of the City’s electricity usage
+- 19 municipal solar projects, with seven more in the final stages of construction.
+In total, these projects will general the equivalent of 37% of the City’s electricity usage

 - Passage of the Village Center Overlay District zoning amendment

-- Maintenance of 20+ miles of bike lanes, 20,000+ street trees, and numerous native landscapes across the City
+- Maintenance of 52 miles of bike lanes (counting both directions of travel), 20,000+ street trees, and numerous native landscapes across the City

 The updated Climate Action Plan will provide a roadmap for our climate work from 2026-2030.
 The plan will connect and integrate with existing sustainability-related plans, focus on high-leverage actions, and incorporate climate resilience.

-Stay tuned for engagement opportunities as Climate Action Plan 2.0 is being drafted.
+Next steps will include finalizing both the Plan and dashboard and presenting both to City Council.
 If you have questions or comments, please reach out the City's Climate Action Coordinator at cweiss@newtonma.gov

 Visit Newton's Climate and Sustainability web page.